zooko/smalloc/README.md

 * See if the "pack multiple into a cache line" slots that aren't powers of two (sizes 5, 6, 9, and 10) are worth the complexity, in the same was as the previous TODO...
-(Without them we can use bittwiddling instead of a lookup to map size to slabnumber. :-))
+(Without them we can use bittwiddling instead of a loop or a lookup to map size to slabnumber. :-))

 * The current design and implementation of `smalloc` is "tuned" to 64-byte cache lines and 4096-bit virtal memory pages.